motoko104/HelpU/README.md

 ### `Stages and Updates`

 latest update: 10/14/19
-Editing of README file, and organization of files as well as planning of mock up webpage design.
+Editing of README file, and organization of files, adding dependances, and including component testing.

 ### `Images`